 - Canned Tomatoes: When making chili I like to use diced or crushed fire-roasted tomatoes as they provide a deeper flavor.
 You can also sub in regular diced tomatoes as well.

-- Tomato Sauce: For a richer tomato flavour and thicker base.
+- Tomato Sauce: For a richer tomato flavor and thicker base.

-- Green Chiles: Canned green chiles add a great flavour and mild heat without being overly spicy.
+- Green Chiles: Canned green chiles add a great flavor and mild heat without being overly spicy.

 - Broth: A low sodium beef broth works best for this recipe, but you could use chicken or vegetable broth too.